IdoSarShalom/ap-project/README.md

 - Dynamic configuration of pub/sub topologies using text or file-based configs
 - Real-time message publishing with immediate graph visualization

+This project was created by Ido Sar Shalom (Id: 212410146) as part of the Advanced Programming course (Course Code: 83677).

 ## System Overview

 The system allows users to create custom pub/sub networks where: